AaronFSJ/sharding-jdbc/README.md

-# sharding-jdbc
+# Sharding-JDBC
-Sharding-jdbc transfer to new repository: https://github.com/shardingjdbc
+Sharding-JDBC transfer to new repository: https://github.com/shardingjdbc